valhuber/LogicBank/README.md

 * Tyler Band, for testing and the Banking example
 * Max Tardiveau, for testing
 * Michael Holleran, for collaboration
+* Mike Bayer, for suggestions on leveraging Python typing
 * Gloria, for many reviews... and golden patience